Nate Lowe Player Props: Rangers vs. Tigers

-Nate Lowe and his .413 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Texas Rangers against the Detroit Tigers and Alex Faedo on May 30 at 6:40 PM ET.
+On Wednesday, Nate Lowe (hitting .333 in his past 10 games) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Tigers.
+He strung together two hits (going 2-for-5 with an RBI) in his last game against the Tigers.

 Nate Lowe Game Info & Props vs. the Tigers